andyc1997/Ctrl_Alt_DeStress/ReadMe.md

 - Generating a consolidated **SOW report** for KYC checkers

 ## 2. Backend Workflow
+### AWS services used
+1. **EC2 :** Provides resizable virtual servers (instances) in the cloud.
+Offers flexible OS/software choices, scalable compute capacity, and pay-as-you-go pricing
+2. **S3 :** Scalable object storage for data like files, images, and backups.
+Offers high durability, versioning, access controls, and integration with other AWS services
+3. **Lambda :** Serverless compute service that runs code in response to events (e.g., HTTP requests, file uploads) without managing servers.
+Scales automatically; pay only for execution time
+4. **Bedrock :** Fully managed service for building generative AI applications using foundation models (e.g., text/image generation).
+Simplifies access to models like Claude or Stable Diffusion via an API
+5. **Textract :** Extracts text, structured data (tables, forms), and key-value pairs from scanned documents or images using OCR and machine learning.
+Automates document processing
+6. **Transcribe :** Converts speech to text automatically.
+Supports audio/video transcription in multiple languages, with speaker identification and real-time processing
+7. **IAM :** Manages user access and permissions for AWS resources.
+Defines policies, roles, and groups to securely control authentication and authorization

 ### Trigger
 **Step B1-2:** System detects a **KYC alert** (periodic scan or new client onboarding) and generates a **KYC list** in the database.